In the dock: Take a look at which Pembrokeshire motorists have been in court

 Lucy Campbell, 25, of Tegryn, was fined and given points for speeding in Carmarthenshire.

 On September 25, Campbell drive her Volkswagen Passat on the A476 Gorslas, Llanelli, going at 36mph.
-The speed limit for that area of road is 36mph.
+The speed limit for that area of road is 30mph.

 The speed recorded by means of Gatsometer.